Benarrow/Learning-Csharp-Git/README.md

 ---

+2021.08.31

+To create a new project in Try.NET, we need to check whether you have written the right code fence with symbol ```.

+Advice: directly type in this symbol instead of copying and pasting things from internet, or your ```dotnet try verify``` would fail to compile the code.

+---

 2021.08.30

 * Issue: When I installed `dotnet-try` module and ran `dotnet try demo`, I always found a red area at the output pane when I tried to run a demo.